martinmendozadev/pinterest-clone/README.md

-# Instagram Clone
+# Pinterest Clone
-#### This is a little clone of Instagram created with Django.

-##### Web app that simulates ‘Instagram’ platform.
-It is an application able to processing users and publishing posts to share with other users.
+## WThis is an application able to process users and publish posts to share with others.